David-Manniche/TheMarket/readme.txt

     => 035766 - Remove all "Action Butttons" and "Select All" table heading from listing pages.
     => 035760 - Removed top products link on shop page when review turned off.
     => 035781 - S.no issue with pagination for commission history listing page.
+    => 035780 - Set validation for commmission setting in percaentage uop to 100 .